dolorosus/RaspiBackup/Readme.md

 * -d deletes the SD Image after successful compression
 * -f forces overwrite of 'sdimage'.gz if it exists
 * -L logfile writes rsync log to 'logfile'
-* -s define the size of the image file
+* -s define the size of the image file in M

 ### Examples:

-Start backup to `backup.img`, creating it if it does not exist:
+Start backup to `backup.img`, creating it if it does not exist.
+The size of the image corresponds to size of the source partition.
 ```
 RaspiBackup.sh start -c /path/to/backup.img
 ```

-Start backup to `backup.img`, creating it if it does not exist, limiting the size to 8000Mb.
+Start backup to `backup.img`, creating it if it does not exist, limiting the size to 8000M.
- Remember you are responsible defineing the size large enough to hold all files to backup!
+ Keep in mind: you are responsible defineing a size large enough to hold all files to backup!
 There's no such thing as a size check.
 ```
 RaspiBackup.sh start -s 8000 -c /path/to/backup.img
 ```